Rance Masheck — Founder

 Founding iVest+ — 2012

-In 2012, Rance founded iVest+ to build the platform he’d seen the industry fail to create: one designed around the entire trading workflow, not just order execution.
+In 2012, Rance founded iVest+ with a clear objective: build the platform the industry had failed to create — one designed around the entire trading workflow, not just order execution.
+The goal was simple: eliminate the disconnect between learning and doing.

 Most trading platforms focus on the moment a trade is placed. iVest+ was designed to support everything before and after that moment — from opportunity discovery through deep research, trade structuring, execution, position management, journaling, and performance analysis.
 Every step connected.
 Nothing falling through the cracks.